ciscolivelabs/wxcclabguides/LTRCCT-2336/Lab1_Preconfiguration.md

 <br/>
 <br/>

 ## Step 2.
-Download and upload CA flows in Connect
+Download and upload CA (Channel Agnostic) flows in Connect
 > Every tenant must include CA flows.
 CA flows can be imported from the template folder in this [GitHub page](https://github.com/CiscoDevNet/webexcc-digital-channels){:target="_blank"}.
 CA  flow can be added only once and will be automatically be used by all existing channel specific flows in the tenant when needed.
 Recommended to add these flow in a dedicated Service named “Agnostic Flows - DO NOT MODIFY”

 > The agnostic flows consist of:\
 > • Task Routed - Adding an agent participant to a conversation;\